Depression

 Today is the day that I've been afraid of for days.
 It's a Saturday, and though I love Saturdays, today isn't just another Saturday.
 It's the Saturday that the records are to be released.

-I've known for weeks already that my Analytic Geometry would fail, but actually having to see it in my card is a different story.
-Not only that, AG wasn't my only problem.
 All of them were.
 It was really depressing because this is the first time in my entire life to have only one line of 9 (thanks to HRO) in my card, to have one failing grade, to have an average below 87, and to have two grades of 85.
 It was really depressing because I was used to having high grades.
 I was in the top 10 last school year and it's really depressing because this year, I'm not.
 I got 84 in AG.
 For some schools, that definitely isn't a failing mark, but since I'm studying in a science school, it is.
 Ah, sometimes it's really hard to put up with the standards of MaSci, especially when your teachers are very strict; just like my AG teacher.

 It really was depressing because this is my last year in high school.
 I was expecting it to be easy, but as it turned out, it was (in some areas) even harder than third year.
 I actually blame myself for these grades because I'm been too lazy and relaxed during the last three months.
 Look where that got me. :(